olzhasar/pytest-watcher/README.md

 ptw /home/repos/project
 ```

-Any additional arguments will be forwarded to `pytest`:
+Any arguments after `<path>` will be forwarded to `pytest`:
 ```
 ptw . -x --lf --nf
 ```

 ## Compatibility

-The utility is OS independent and should work on any platform.
+The utility is OS independent and should be able to work with any platform.

 Code is tested for Python versions 3.6+